Maurizio Giugliano: Murders

-The investigation
+Investigation

-After the sixth murder, the commissioner of the Prenestino neighborhood, Rocco Marazzita, sent a report to the head of the homicide squad, Nicola Cavaliere, in which he pointed out Giugliano's previous convictions.
-The evidence against him was weak: a caravan similar to his was seen near each murder site; the cars used for the murders were purchased under false names (as Giugliano did), and Giugliano traveled around on a Vespa.
+After the sixth murder, the commissioner of the Prenestino neighbourhood, Rocco Marazzita, sent a report to the head of the homicide squad, Nicola Cavaliere, in which he pointed out Giugliano's previous convictions.
+The evidence against him was weak: a caravan similar to his was seen near each murder site; the cars used for the murders were purchased under false names (as Giugliano did), and Giugliano travelled around on a Vespa.

 Giugliano's wife, mother and mother-in-law were interviewed several times by investigators and described his personality in detail.
-According to his wife, Giugliano would implicate himself in the murders during domestic disputes, while his mother informed the authorities about her son's suspicious behavior as early as October 1983.
+According to his wife, Giugliano would implicate himself in the murders during domestic disputes, while his mother informed the authorities about her son's suspicious behaviour as early as October 1983.

 When queried about the new suspect, the witness to the Meschi murder immediately recognized him as the killer.
 However, investigators struggled to link him to the other five murders, leading some newspapers to question his guilt.
 Some commentators also pointed out that in the 1980s, before and after Giugliano's arrest, similar murders occurred in and around Rome, which remain unsolved to this day.